YibinWu/Works-Show/README.md

 # Works Show
 <img src="https://s1.ax1x.com/2020/10/09/0rTNcV.jpg" width = 30% height = 30% />
 My name is Yibin Wu.
-I completed my M.E. in Navigation, Guidance and Control in GNSS Research Center at Wuhan University in Jun.
+I completed my M.Eng. in Navigation, Guidance and Control in GNSS Research Center at Wuhan University in Jun.
 2020, supervised by Prof. Xiaoji Niu.
 I received my B.Eng. (with honors) in Navigation Engineering in school of geodesy and geomatic at Wuhan University in Jun.
 2017.

 <br/>

-This repository, including parts of my research in my master, was built as a complementary file for my Ph.D. application.
-If you are interested in anything of it or have any questions, please feel free to contact me <ybwu@whu.edu.cn>.
+If you are interested in anything of it or have any questions about my research, please feel free to contact me <ybwu@whu.edu.cn>.
 <br/>

 ## 1. Wheel-INS